m-horsch/m-horsch.github.io/_solver/StateSpace.md

 This diagram contains every state and transition in the original diagram.
 While it may seem a little less tidy that the original, it is no less valid as a visualization.
 There are still long lines, and short lines, and the pattern of transitions is not consistent.
 There may be a nicer way to lay out the state space, but I did not take the time to find it.

-This is the first thing that make Toroidal hard to solve: it's hard to navigate.
+This is the first thing that makes Toroidal hard to solve: it's hard to navigate.
 Any computer program that tries to solve a 2x2 Toroidal has to find its way around this state space.
 That's not to say that it's totally hopeless.
 If most of the tiles are in the right place, you might have an intuition about what to do next.
 But if most of the tiles are out of place, it's hard to know which move you should make.

-**Larger Toroidals.**  I will not be providing visualizations of state spaces for larger Toroidal varieties.
+**Larger Toroidals.**  I will not provide visualizations of state spaces for larger Toroidal varieties.
 They are simply too many states, as demonstrated in the table below.

 | Rows | Columns | Number of States |
 |--:|--:|--:|